A brief history of Walker Church

-(Note: This is revisionist history, actually a revision and update of one I put together for the centennial celebration of 1986.
-Its sources are those fading four pages of mimeograph, my own 38 years hanging around this place and, especially, Peter Doughty’s exhaustive and fine book, “Building the Beloved Community.”
+(Note: This is a second revision and update of a history I put together for the centennial celebration of 1986.
+Its sources are those fading four pages of mimeograph, my own 43 years hanging around this place and, especially, Peter Doughty’s exhaustive and fine book, “Building the Beloved Community.”

-Walker Community United Methodist Church started in 1886 in a small, wood-framed building along 32nd Street, two blocks from the current location.
+Walker Church started in 1886 in a small, wood-framed building along 32nd Street, two blocks from the current location.
 It was called the Bloomington Avenue Methodist Church.

 Methodism, a spirited populist offshoot of the Church of England founded by 18th century Anglican priest John Wesley, was the megachurch movement of the American era before the automobile.
 Methodists established 34,000 churches in the United States between 1860 and 1900.

-In the 1880s, the Powderhorn Park neighborhood of south Minneapolis was burgeoning with young families and new houses, much like the Twin Cities suburbs a century later.
+In the 1880s, the Powderhorn Park area was burgeoning with young families and new houses, much like the Twin Cities suburbs a century later.
 The Bloomington Avenue church quickly grew from its original 45 members.
 By 1905, District Superintendent S.P.
 Long wrote that the church was “crowded out” and the congregation was “not financially able to erect a church suited to their needs.”

-Wealthier Minneapolis Methodists, particularly lumber baron Thomas Barlow Walker and fellow congregants at Hennepin Avenue Methodist Church, provided the bulk of the $20,000 (nearly $500,000 in 2009 dollars) needed to erect a three-level red brick structure at 31st Street and 16th Avenue South.
+Wealthier Minneapolis Methodists, particularly lumber baron Thomas Barlow Walker and fellow congregants at Hennepin Avenue Methodist Church, provided the bulk of the $20,000 needed to erect a three-level structure at 31st Street and 16th Avenue South.
 It followed a popular church design of the era called the Akron plan, later criticized for lack of classroom space, but offering wonderful acoustics in the balconied sanctuary.

 The cornerstone was laid in 1909 and the building was dedicated on Easter Sunday, March 27, 1910, with three worship services.
 The parsonage next door was purchased in 1913 for $4,000 and the church was “splendidly renovated” in 1916.A new boiler was installed in 1922 and the organ a year later.